Synthetic Regressing Control: Extensions

 For applying SIRS into the control units, we assume that $\mu_{1t}$ depends only on some of the control units, called as active units, in this study.
 SIRS screens the units based on the magnitude of the following statistics instead of the marginal correlation,

 Derivation and interpretation of this statistics can be found in \cite{zhu2011model}.
 We use the statistics $\tilde{\eta}_j$ for screening units, then obtain a set that involves any activate units.
-Once the screened units are reduced, we perform the SMC method on these units to obtain the estimator.
+Following \citet{zhu2011model}, we set the number of active units to the nearest integer of $T_0/\log (T_0/2)$.
 We summarize it as Algorithm \ref{alg:HD} below.

+Regarding unit screening, in practice we recommend performing screening when $J\geq 4T_0/5$ to ensure sufficient degrees of freedom for computing the Mallows’ $C_p$ criterion.
+Once the screened units are reduced, we perform the SRC method on these units to obtain the estimator.
+It is worth noting that the first step of screening units differs from that of \citet{Xu:17} and \citet{ASS:24}, where the initial step involves estimating the latent factors and factor loadings using control units during the pre-treatment period.
+We also provide an empirical comparison with the generalized synthetic control estimator \citep{Xu:17} in Section \ref{sec:empirical}.